 - Pupil progress meetings were held termly with line manager (HT) and the CT - Phonics with RWI continued along with the implementation of assessment which enabled identification of specific groups of children.
 Adults running phonics received training from phonics lead, who in turn received quality phonics support.
-RWI programme has had a huge impact in phonics with 87%.
-In EYFS 93% met EXS in Reading.
-In Y2 70% met EXS - English lead provided support where possible, mentoring, coaching and team-teaching colleagues with dedicated time provided for this.
-Writing scheme was utilised in LKS2 to provide scaffold for planning and writing. - MNP was implemented for a full academic year.
-This was supported by provision of CPD for staff, led by Maths Lead, and also coaching or mentoring in delivery of Maths lessons. - Embedding Mastery attended and information shared with the rest of staff, including teaching and structure of MNP lesson and the teaching of fluency, which was maintained.
-Fluency was seen as a key element to maths and was being implemented daily. - CPD for MNP was shared amongst staff, through staff meetings and in observing Maths lessons for staff
+RWI programme has had a huge impact in phonics with 97%, (a significant rise from 81% previous year).
+In EYFS 81% met EXS in Reading ELG (100% excluding EHCP).
+In Y2 70% met EXS in Reading. - English lead provided support where possible, mentoring, coaching and team-teaching colleagues with dedicated time provided for this.
+Writing scheme was utilised in LKS2 to provide scaffold for planning and writing.
+A new English lead took over and funding has enabled the lead to explore writing schemes used and support, coach, or mentor colleagues as required. - MNP was implemented for a second full academic year.
+This was supported by provision of CPD for staff through the Maths Hub, Sustaining Mastery Programme and also CPD led by Maths Lead, alongside coaching, or mentoring in delivery of Maths lessons. - Embedding Mastery attended and information shared with the rest of staff, including teaching and structure of MNP lesson, the use of the exploratory beginning and journalling along with the teaching of fluency, which was maintained again for a further year.
+Fluency is seen as a key element to maths and is being implemented daily. - CPD for MNP was shared amongst staff, through staff meetings and in observing Maths lessons for staff